hapax/hapax.github.io/assets/simple-physics.md

 case.
 But there's usually something even cooler just around the corner.

-There are other myths in play, e.g. that the only real toolset is calculus and its tributaries; before then, students must settle for the weakest possible caricatures of natural law and physical reasoning.
+There are other myths in play here, for instance that the only real tool is calculus and its tributaries, and before they master these dark arts, students must settle for the weakest possible caricatures of natural law and physical reasoning.
-Similarly, application and experiment are often deemed too difficult to approach quantitatively, even though these are the lifeblood of the physical sciences!
+This assertion is nonsense, as the examples above conclusively demonstrate.
-Both assertions are nonsense, as the examples above roundly demonstrate.
+Similarly, application and experiment are often deemed too difficult to permit quantitative treatment, even though they are the lifeblood of the physical sciences!

 In summary, we are dealing with the age-old problem of *tradition*, the fact that conventions tend to be received and transmitted